pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/migration.md

   - For prev/next controls, `.carousel-control.right` and `.carousel-control.left` are now `.carousel-control-next` and `.carousel-control-prev`, meaning they no longer require a specific base class.
 - Removed all responsive styling, deferring to utilities (e.g., showing captions on certain viewports) and custom styles as needed.
 - Removed image overrides for images in carousel items, deferring to utilities.
-- Tweaked the Carousel example to include the new markup and styles.
+- Tweaked the Carousel example to _includes the new markup and styles.

 ### Tables